 Tauranga Boys' College students regularly lead the region in scholastic achievement, particularly in the National Scholarship Examinations.
 We also maintain a strong performance comparative to similar boys' schools.
-Tauranga Boys' College offers NCEA at all levels and has introduced the Cambridge International Examinations (CIE) to our curriculum.
+Tauranga Boys' College offers NCEA at all levels.
 We ensure that a rigorous standard for the NCEA qualification is set and maintained.
 Our 'Enrichment', 'Learning Support' and 'Accelerated Learning' programmes ensure that the school meets and caters to the needs of all our boys.

-Recognising Academic Excellence
+Recognising Academic